 If a sleeping tablet is prescribed, it is usually just a short course (a week or so) to get over a particularly bad patch.
 Sometimes a doctor will advise sleeping tablets to be taken on only two or three nights per week, rather than on every night.
 This prevents tolerance or dependence to the tablet from developing.

 Melatonin is, strictly speaking, not a sleeping tablet.
 Melatonin is a naturally occurring hormone made by the body.
 The level of melatonin in the body varies throughout the day.
-It is involved in helping to regulate the circadian rhythms (daily cycles) of various functions in the body.
+It is involved in helping to regulate the daily cycles (circadian rhythms) of various functions in the body.
 A melatonin supplement is sometimes advised in older people (more than 55 years of age) with persistent insomnia.
-The recommended duration of treatment is for three weeks only.
+The recommended duration of treatment is for three to ten weeks only.

 Valerian and other herbal remedies are not recommended